Table of Contents

 Madhya Pradesh is a state in the centre of India, and the place that inspired the setting for The Jungle Book.
 It is known for lush jungles, abundant wildlife and ancient temples.
 I asked some photographer friends in India to share their favourite photos of the national parks of Madhya Pradesh.
 If these photos don’t make you want to go to Madhya Pradesh, I don’t know what will!

-Kanha National Park: The first two photos are of Kanha National Park, one of the parks that provided the inspiration for the The Jungle Book.
+Kanha National Park: The first two photos are of Kanha National Park.
 They were taken by the very talented writer and photographer Neelima Vallangi.
 You can see more of her work on The Wandering Soul’s Wander Tales.

 Bandhavgarh and Panna National Parks: The following three photos below were taken by travel writer and photographer Ajay Jain of Kunzum fame.
 Bandhavgarh is a very well-known park, and a great place to see tigers in the wild.
 Panna is the other park that provided inspiration for The Jungle Book.

 Bandhavgarh National Park: The following photo was taken at Bandhavgarh National Park by photographer Ajay Sood of Travelure.